 Q: How are standardized test scores being used in college admission today?

-Q: Do standardized tests accurately measure a student's intelligence/college readiness?
+Q: Do standardized tests accurately measure a student's intelligence or college readiness?

 A: Scoring well on the SAT has almost no correlation with success in college.
-The best predictor of college success is actually high school grades.
+The best predictor of college readiness and success is actually high school grades.